alexhsamuel/path/README.md

-`path.sh` is a bash library for interactive manipulation of search paths, like `PATH` and `PYTHONPATH`.
+`path.sh` is a bash function for interactive manipulation of search paths, like `PATH` and `PYTHONPATH`.

 To use it, simply source `path.sh`, possibly in your `~/.bashrc`.